sedemto/phain-ltfat/README.md

 ...
 ...

 Tests were run in Matlab 2024b on PC with Intel Core i7-6829HQ CPU @2.7GHz, 16 GB RAM and Windows 10.
-The Matlab codes use the LTFAT [3] and Signal Processing Toolbox.
+The Matlab codes use the Signal Processing Toolbox and LTFAT [3].

 ## References
 [1] Tanaka, Tomoro, Kohei Yatabe, and Yasuhiro Oikawa, “PHAIN: Audio inpainting via phase-aware optimization with instantaneous frequency,” IEEE/ACM Transactions on Audio, Speech, and Language Processing, Sep 2024.